 Say hi to the Nangu Knowledge Base 🎉 🌎

 The Nangu Knowledge base is the place where we document our work.
-We cover areas such as Governance, our Vision, Agro-Ecology, Economics, and any other topic which is relevant for Nangu to unfold over the next decades.
+You can read about areas such as Governance, our Vision, Agro-Ecology, Economics, and any other topic which is relevant for Nangu to unfold over the next decades.

 First, we will provide you with a high-level summary of the topic which is discussed on the following pages.